3lp4tr0n/GoNutsShelly/README.md

 # GoNutsShelly
-Local and Remote process injection made with Go
+Local and Remote process injection made with Go.